casheddie/data-science-projects/README.md

 # Table of Contents

-1. Linear Regression Model used to Predict Housing Prices in Ames, Iowa [Link](Linear-Regression-Housing)
+1. Linear Regression Model used to Predict Housing Prices in Ames, Iowa.
+[Link](Linear-Regression-Housing)
-2.
+2. Natural Language Processing Model used to Classify Source of Reddit Posts [Link](NL